MichaelDipperstein/sockets/README.md

 These files are released under the BSD License.

-More information on BSD sockets and this echo server implementation  may be found at: https://michaeldipperstein.github.io/sockets.html
+More information on Berkeley sockets and this echo server implementation  may be found at: https://michaeldipperstein.github.io/sockets.html

 ## Files